chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_knife_settings_optional.rst

 In addition to the default settings in the |knife rb| file, there are other settings that can be added.
 When a command is run, |knife| will:

 #.
-Use a value passed via the command-line
+First use a value passed via the command-line,
 #.
-Use a value contained in the |knife rb| file
+Then use a value contained in the |knife rb| file,
 #.
-Use the default value
+And then use the default value.

 In all cases, a value passed via the command line will override any value in the |knife rb| file and a value in the |knife rb| file will override any default value.